Soccer: South Korea draw with Iran, miss chance to seal 2018 spot

 With the man advantage and some 60,000 fans roaring them on, the Koreans threw men forward in search of the winner but Iran held firm until the final whistle.

-The result sees Korea remain in second place on 14 points behind already qualified Iran, with Syria and Uzbekistan two points behind.
+The result leaves Korea in second place on 14 points behind Iran, with Syria and Uzbekistan tied for third on 12.

-The Koreans travel to Tashkent to play Uzbekistan in their final qualifier on Sept.
-5, while Syria take on Iran in Tehran.
+The Koreans travel to Tashkent to play Uzbekistan in their final qualifier on Tuesday with a victory for either side likely to earn the second spot.

+Syria must beat Iran in Tehran to have any chance of the automatic berth.

+The third-placed teams in each of the two Asia groups play each other in a two-legged playoff in October with the aggregate winner facing the fourth-placed team from the Central and North America (CONCACAF) qualifying in November.